-Today’s post is about the cruising the humble greenway – there are over 85 miles of paved trail alone here to explore.
+Today’s post is about cruising the humble greenway – there are over 112 miles of greenways and soft surface trails, with about 54 miles of paved ADA-accessible greenways.
 But wait…there’s more!
 We’ll also talk about what points of interest may be nearby so the journey AND the destination will be equally enjoyable!
-Several parks have their own extensive paved trails that are technically part of Knoxville’s Greenway system*, but for this post the focus will be on the more linear paths.
+Several parks have their own extensive paved trails that are technically part of Knoxville’s Greenway system*, but for this post, the focus will be on the more linear paths.

 Will Skelton Greenway

 Want a taste of the Urban Wilderness but don’t wanna get crazy?
 The Will Skelton Greenway is a perfect choice.
 There are a few options to hop in depending on how far you want to go.
 At the western-most point, a great starting point is at Island Home Park in the beautiful Island Home neighborhood.
 Admire the Craftsmans here, enjoy the playground, and make a mental note to come back and put in a kayak (nearby Island Home Airport has another put-in option).
 For a midway point, start at Ijams Nature Center.
 Learn about wildlife conservation, take a hike, or make plans to paddle in the nearby Mead’s Quarry.
 For the shortest-but-still-fulfilling, start in the lot off McClure Lane.
 (This is also where you’d park to see the sunflowers in late July.)
 You’ll be able to get in about a mile and a half (perfect if you’d got little ones with you) before the paved greenway turns into the Whaley Trail, an unpaved trail designed for mountain biking.
 Partial sun and partial shade.
 Explore SoKno more here.